Skip to main content

 Most of these actions are simple and most charities will be able to do them.
 But if you think your charity doesn’t have anyone available with enough knowledge and experience, you may need to seek outside help.

-• identify the information and assets that are vital for your charity to run smoothly
+• the types of information assets your charity has

 • identifies risks